(Updated with corrections on March 13, 2023)

 From around 1600, the English colonization of North America resulted in the creation of a distinct American variety of English.
 Some English pronunciations and words “froze” when they reached America.
 In some ways, American English is more like the English of Shakespeare than modern British English is.
 Some expressions that the British call “Americanisms” are in fact original British expressions that were preserved in the colonies while lost for a time in Britain

-Note that one of the presidents of the Mormon church, George Albert Smith, defended ACKNOWLEDGED GRAMMAR ERRORS by saying:
+Note that one of the presidents of the Mormon church, George Albert Smith, defended acknowledged the grammar errors in the BOM, he said:

 “…[when] the Lord reveals anything to men He reveals it in language that accords with their own.* If any of you were to converse with an angel, and you used strictly grammatical language he would do the same.
 But if you used two negatives in a sentence the heavenly messenger would use language to correspond with your understanding, and this very objection to the Book of Mormon is an evidence in its favor.” (bolding from me).

-The problem in that defense is that 1) hardly everyone was a stupid farm boy or girl, and most American whites were well educated by the time Joseph Smith was born in 1805, and every year getting better educated and so would have noticed the nonsensical grammar.
+The problem in that defense is that 1) most American whites were well educated by the time Joseph Smith was born in 1805, and every year getting better educated and so would have noticed the nonsensical grammar.

 Webster thought that Americans should learn from American books, so he began writing a three volume compendium, A Grammatical Institute of the English Language.
 The work consisted of a speller (published in 1783), a grammar (published in 1784), and a reader (published in 1785).
 His goal was to provide a uniquely American approach to training children.
 His most important improvement, he claimed, was to rescue “our native tongue” from “the clamour of pedantry” that surrounded English grammar and pronunciation.
 He complained that the English language had been corrupted by the British aristocracy, which set its own standard for proper spelling and pronunciation.
 Webster rejected the notion that the study of Greek and Latin must precede the study of English grammar.
 The appropriate standard for the American language, argued Webster, was “the same republican principles as American civil and ecclesiastical constitutions.”
 This meant that the people-at-large must control the language; popular sovereignty in government must be accompanied by popular usage in language.